department-of-veterans-affairs/vagov-content/pages/disability/eligibility/illnesses-within-one-year-of-discharge.md

       title: Fully developed claim
       description: "File a fully developed claim and get a faster decision on your disability benefits claim."
     - url: /disability/how-to-file-claim/
-      title: How to apply for disability benefits
+      title: How to file for disability benefits
       description: "File a claim online now, or find out how to file a claim in person, by mail, or with the help of a trained professional."
     - url: /disability/get-help-filing-claim/
       title: Get help filing your claim